-As discussed in Note 2 of the consolidated financial statements, the Company recognizes revenues from contracted insurance payors and employee assistance organizations ("insurance payors") at a point in time based on contracted rates, net of implicit price concessions, as virtual therapy or psychiatry session is rendered ("behavioral healthcare revenues").
-The Company estimates the amount of variable consideration that is included in the transaction price using the expected value method based on actual historical collection experience over a twelve-month period by insurance payor.
-For the year ended December 31, 2022, behavioral healthcare revenues were \$36.2 million.
+As discussed in Note 2 of the consolidated financial statements, the Company recognizes revenues from contracted insurance payors and employee assistance organizations ("Payor") at a point in time based on contracted rates, net of implicit price concessions, as virtual therapy or psychiatry session is rendered ("payor revenues").
+The Company estimates the amount of variable consideration that is included in the transaction price mainly by estimating claims denials by insurance payor, primarily based on actual historical collection experience by insurance payor.
+For the year ended December 31, 2023, payor revenues were \$80.8 million.